 A growing number of people are claiming sensitivity to Wifi and other electronic devices that we all use on a daily basis.
 Over 3 million people, in fact.
 They are experiencing symptoms ranging from migraines, fatigue and nausea to breathing difficulties, cancer and autoimmune disorders, and believe that the low-levels of radiation emitted from Wifi, microwaves, television screens and even light bulbs, are the culprit.
 This led us to ask the question: Is wifi causing chronic pain?

 The condition is called electromagnetic hypersensitivity intolerance syndrome, or EHS.
 It’s a controversial subject, and opposing sides have strong opinions.
-EHS made the news recently when parents blamed Wifi signals in schools for a variety of health issues that their children were experiencing, such as nosebleeds, headaches, dizziness, chest pains and nausea.
+EHS made the news when parents blamed Wifi signals in schools for a variety of health issues that their children were experiencing, such as nosebleeds, headaches, dizziness, chest pains and nausea.

 One woman’s story: living with EHS